typhnol/typhnol/README.md

 i'm typhnol (typh)(he/him)

-barely qualify as a programmer have decent experience with web development somewhat know java
+barely qualify as a programmer

+have experience with web development

+somewhat know java